 PERICLES is built upon interdisciplinarity, combining the approaches, methodologies and skill sets from cultural heritage preservation, the social sciences (e.g, anthropology, sociology, geography, governance, planning, political science, economics, and tourism studies), humanities (e.g., history, film, art, linguistics, law), and spatial and environmental sciences (e.g., geoinformatics, ecology, marine and fisheries science, biology).
 Expertise includes communication, spatial planning, stakeholder engagement, technology, and innovation.
 Participants come from complementary worlds of research, academia, heritage, and regional governmental agencies.

-Innovative Fisheries Management (IFM) is part of Department of Planning at Aalborg University (AAU).
+Innovative Fisheries Management (IFM) is part of the Centre for Blue Governance found within the Department of Planning at Aalborg University (AAU).
 IFM is a research and advisory centre working with marine management, cultural heritage and coastal community development.
 In particular, IFM focuses on questions of governance and is specialised in cross-disciplinary collaboration and is frequently teaming up with colleagues from other disciplines or external stakeholders in order to develop suitable solutions.
 In this project IFM has joined forces with the Danish Centre for Spatial Planning (DCSP), also in the Dept. of Planning, AAU.
 DCSP researches spatial change processes and their governance, in particular place-based development approaches and innovations in planning.

 Alyne Delaney, Associate Professor of IFM